 Make sure you have identification information like your driver’s license or passport.
 Make a copy of your health insurance card so you’re prepared in the event of any issues.

-Filling Out the FAFSA®
+Filling Out the FAFSA

-The Free Application for Federal Student Aid, better known as the FAFSA®, is the application students fill out each year to apply for federal financial aid, including grants, scholarships, work-study, and federal student loans.
+The Free Application for Federal Student Aid, better known as the FAFSA, is the application students fill out each year to apply for federal financial aid, including grants, scholarships, work-study, and federal student loans.
 If you are a dependent student, the FAFSA will also generally require your parent’s financial information as well.

 Some aid is awarded on a first-come-first-served basis, so it may be beneficial to submit your application as early as possible.
 Schools may use information from the FAFSA to determine awards for school-specific scholarships too.

 Understanding how much aid, and what types of aid you can expect will be important as you craft a plan to pay for college.
 Some students may consider private student loans in the event that other funding streams, like savings, federal student loans, and scholarships aren’t enough to cover their tuition.
-While private student loans can help fill in any financial gaps, they don’t always offer the same borrower protections — like deferment or the option to pursue Public Service Loan Forgiveness — as federal student loans, and as a result, are generally only considered after all other sources of aid have been exhausted.
+While private student loans can help fill in any financial gaps, they don’t always offer the same borrower protections — like deferment or the option to pursue Public Service Loan Forgiveness — as federal student loans.
+As a result, they are generally only considered after all other sources of aid have been exhausted.

 Getting Your Finances in Order